 Salaries for Accounting Careers

-According to the U.S. Bureau of Labor and Statistics 2019 Occupational Employment Statistics, the average annual wage for accountant and auditors is $79,520.
-This can vary by industry in which they work however.
-Here are top average annual salaries by industry:
+According to the U.S. Bureau of Labor and Statistics 2022 Occupational Employment Statistics, the average annual wage for accountant and auditors is $78,000.
+This can vary by where they work however.
+Here are annual salaries by top 10 paying metropolitan areas:

 Employment growth for accountants is directly related to the strength of the U.S. economy.
 As the economy continues to grow, accountants will be needed to prepare and examine financial records.
 The BLS predicts a 4.4% through 2032.
 Also, as the health of the U.S. economy continues to improve more private companies will go public.
 This will create more of a need for public accountants to assist with the legal documentation required to the financial end of this type of transition and reporting.